-Every segway or other power Driven Mobility Devices (OMPD) JCMTD will accept such devices as long as the mobility device can be transported safely.
+Segway or other power-Driven Mobility Devices (OMPD) JCMTD will accept such devices if the mobility device can be transported safely.
 If the passenger cannot be safely secured on the device with approved securements the passenger may be required to transfer to a seat or wave liability.

 Trip Denials or Missed Trips